Product Manual

 Core Concepts

-Collective memory is the sum of what your organization knows — not just documents, but decisions, reasoning, relationships, and context. aswritten stores this as an RDF knowledge graph in your Git repo.
+Expertise is the sum of what you know — not just documents, but decisions, reasoning, relationships, and context. aswritten stores this as an RDF knowledge graph in your Git repo.

-Unlike a wiki or a knowledge base, collective memory is:
+Unlike a wiki or a knowledge base, an aswritten perspective is:

 • Narrative-driven — memories are written in natural language, preserving nuance and reasoning